Walkinshaw Racing – new start for one of the greatest Supercar teams

 The season 2016, in which Garth Tander and James Courtney scored one victory each, was the last for Walkinshaw Racing under the name of Holden Racing Team.
 Holden moved his backing to a rival team (Triple Eight Race Engineering), so the team led by Ryan Walkinshaw and Matthew Nillson had to find another solution.
 The name was changed to Mobil 1 HSV and Scott Pye joined the team as a new driver, along with James Courtney, for whom it would be the seventh season with the team.

 In 2016, Walkinshaw Racing entered GT races for the first time, fielding one Porsche 911 GT3-R in the Australian GT Championship.
 John Martin and Aaron Tebb finished 12th in the final standings.
 The team achieved great success at Bathurst 12 Hour in February 2017, when John Martin, Liam Talbot and Duvashen Padayachee finished fourth overall and the winner of the GT3 Am class.

-In 2017, Liam Talbot and John Martin continue to driver for Walkinshaw Racing in the Australian GT Championship and Australian Endurance Championship.
+In 2017, Liam Talbot and John Martin continue to drive for Walkinshaw Racing in the Australian GT Championship and Australian Endurance Championship.